v7labs/darwin-py/README.md

 Official library to manage datasets along with
 [V7 Darwin annotation platform](https://darwin.v7labs.com).

-Darwin-py can be used as a python library or as a command line tool.
+Darwin-py can be used as a python library or as a command line tool (CLI).
-Main functions are:
+Main functions are (but not limited to):

 - Client authentication
 - Listing local and remote datasets